 Also Read: Important Tips for Driving in Ladakh

-Apart from Pangong and Moriri in Ladakh; Pang and Sarchu are two more places that I would recommend to avoid staying at.
-Majority of the people going to Ladakh for the first time suffer from AMS at both these places.
-Towns like Hanle and Changthang Valley too are among the highest altitudes here and should be avoided.
+Apart from Pangong Lake and Tso Moriri in Ladakh, Pang and Sarchu are two more places that I would recommend avoiding staying at.
+The majority of the people going to Ladakh for the first time suffer from AMS at both these places.
+Hanle Village and Changthang Valley too also among the highest altitudes here and should be avoided.

 If you are reaching Leh by Air, then your Day 1 and Day 2 should be complete rest.
-Do not plan any trips on these days and allow to your bodies to adjust to the new heights that you have brought it to.
-Your gain in altitude in case of a flight is huge and that too in a matter of few hours so there is really no way that you can escape AMS this time.
+Do not plan any trips on these days and allow time for your bodies to acclimatize.
+Your gain in altitude in case of a flight is huge and that too in a matter of few hours.
+So there is really no way that you can escape AMS in this case.

 Do not Rush